+By its Sustainability Guidelines, the framework for EIA and the most important referenced environmental, social, health, safety and labour standards on which the KfW Group bases its assessment on is as shown in Figure 2-17.
 As can be seen in Figure 2-1, the binding international standards that KfW will require this solar power project to adhere to are:

 - a.
 The project country's environmental and social standards, - b.
 International Labour Organisation (ILO) Labour Standards. - c.
-World Bank Group Environmental, Health, and Safety Guidelines - d.
-International Finance Corporation (IFC) Performance Standards, - e.
-Organisation for Economic Corporation & Development - f.
-Environmental & Social Standards of the European Development Financial Institutions g.
-Equator Principles
+World Bank Group Environmental, Health, and Safety Guidelines

-&lt;sup>5 Source: Central Sustainability Management, nachhaltigkeit@kfw.de, July 2017
+7 Source: Central Sustainability Management, nachhaltigkeit@kfw.de, July 2017